Cheesman Dam

 Cheesman Dam is a 211 ft masonry curved gravity dam on the South Platte River located in Colorado.
 It was the tallest of its type in the world when completed in 1905.
-The primary purpose of the dam is water supply and it was named for Colorado businessman, Walter Scott Cheesman.
+The primary purpose of the dam is water supply and it was named for Colorado businessman, Walter Cheesman.
 In 1973 it was designated a Historic Civil Engineering Landmark.
-The Denver Water Board purchased the reservoir and related facilities in 1918.
+Denver Water purchased the reservoir and related facilities in 1918.